 Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Union City is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Union City is a town of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Union City who work in office and administrative support (19.36%), healthcare (10.69%), and management occupations (8.53%).

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 7.29% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+A relatively large number of people in Union City telecommute to their jobs.
+Overall, about 7.29% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-The percentage of adults in Union City who are college-educated is close to the national average for all communities of 21.84%: 19.95% of the adults in Union City have a bachelor's degree or advanced degree.
+In terms of college education, Union City is nearly on par with the US average for all cities of 21.84%: 19.95% of adults 25 and older in Union City have a bachelor's degree or advanced degree.

 The per capita income in Union City in 2022 was $37,327, which is wealthy relative to Oklahoma, and upper middle income relative to the rest of the US.
 This equates to an annual income of $149,308 for a family of four.
 However, Union City contains both very wealthy and poor people as well.